samuelwilliams413/samuelwilliams413.github.io/chukchuk/bork.md

 Example character goals include:

 - Scribing a scroll
-- Obtaining a new spell book or weapon set
+- Obtaining a new spell codex or weapon set
 - Train at apprentice at something
 - Entertain a child or crowd
 - Recovering a certain treasure